Data processing agreement

 11.1 Documentation and questionnaires

-BabySea will make available to the Customer, upon written request, documentation reasonably necessary to demonstrate compliance with this DPA, including responses to information security questionnaires, SOC-2-equivalent documentation where available, and a copy of this DPA.
+BabySea will make available to the Customer, upon written request, documentation reasonably necessary to demonstrate compliance with this DPA, including responses to information security questionnaires, trust center materials, security summaries, or other documentation as appropriate.

 11.2 On-site audits

 The Customer may audit BabySea's compliance with this DPA no more than once per calendar year, and only where the Customer has a reasonable, good-faith basis for concern that BabySea is not complying with this DPA.
-Audits must be conducted with at least 30 days' prior written notice, during normal business hours, in a manner that does not unreasonably disrupt BabySea's operations, and at the Customer's own expense.
-The parties will agree on the scope, timing, and duration of any audit before it commences.
+Any audit must be conducted during normal business hours, with reasonable advance notice, and in a manner that does not disrupt BabySea's operations or compromise the security or confidentiality of other customers.

 11.3 Third-party audits

-BabySea may satisfy the Customer's audit request by providing the results of a third-party security audit conducted within the prior 12 months, where that audit is substantially equivalent in scope to the Customer's requested audit.
+BabySea may satisfy the Customer's audit request by providing the results of a third-party security audit, certification, report, or substantially equivalent documentation conducted within the prior 12 months, where available.

 12. Liability

 Each party's liability under this DPA is subject to the limitations and exclusions of liability set out in the Terms of use.
-To the extent required by Applicable Data Protection Law, each party is liable for damages arising from processing that does not comply with Applicable Data Protection Law.
+To the extent required by Applicable Data Protection Law, nothing in this DPA limits either party's liability for violations that cannot legally be limited.

 13. Term and termination

-This DPA is effective from the date the Customer first accepts the Terms of use and continues in force for as long as BabySea processes Personal Data on behalf of the Customer.
-Termination of the Terms of use automatically terminates this DPA, subject to the obligations that expressly survive termination, including the obligations in Section 10.3.
+This DPA is effective from the date the Customer first accepts the Terms of use or uses the Services and continues in force for as long as BabySea processes Personal Data on behalf of the Customer.

 14. Contact